dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.md

 * TOC
 {:toc}

-When we think of scalability we usually think of dealing wtih terrabytes of data and millions of users.
+When we think of scalability we usually think of dealing with terabytes of data and millions of users.
 We think of a dev team laboring for many months to build great technologies.
 But there is another kind of scalabilty when your MVP starts getting more traffic and you need to QUICKLY scale the application, often by yourself.

 ## Caching